 Like a path trod through wildflower fields, a walkway of Pennsylvania bluestone leads to the back door.
 Tall Phlox paniculata are at left, black-eyed Susans are at right.
 (Photo by: Rob Cardillo)SEE MORE PHOTOS OF THIS GARDEN

 Converting the pastures to beautiful sustainable meadows took several years.
 The first major steps were to mow the pasture short and kill unwanted grasses.
-Weaner started entirely with seeds - no growing plants - sowing with a machine that creates furrows and deposits seeds in shallow trenches, avoiding the tilling and composting that encourage weed growth.
-His seed mix included native grasses such as Indian grass and wildflowers such as bee balm, Joe Pye weed, New York ironweed, and Penstemon digitalis.
+Weaner started entirely with seeds—no growing plants—sowing with a machine that creates furrows and deposits seeds in shallow trenches, avoiding the tilling and composting that encourage weed growth.
+His seed mix included native grasses such as Indian grass; and wildflowers such as bee balm, Joe Pye weed, New York ironweed, and Penstemon digitalis.
 He chose different species for the site’s different habitats.
-Little bluestem grass sprouted in dry areas; blazing star claimed the wetter ground.
+Little bluestem grass sprouted in dry areas and blazing star claimed the wetter ground.
 The result is year-round, ever-changing beauty: muted browns and reds in winter, vibrant greens in spring, kaleidoscopes of wildflowers in the summer, and autumn colors from the grasses.

 Once established, the meadows are relatively easy to maintain, even at a not-insubstantial 30 acres.
 To keep woods from encroaching, the meadows are mowed once at the end of each winter and occasionally burned off.
-Weed control takes about a day each year: Individual weeds are cut off at the base, and leaves of other weeds are painted with herbicide.
-Weaner warns that invasive weeds are relentless - they may be relatively easy to pull out or hoe in a small back yard, but in an acre-plus meadow, the plants must have the moxie to fight off weeds by themselves.
+Weed control takes about a day each year.
+Weaner warns that invasive weeds are relentless; they may be relatively easy to pull out or hoe in a small back yard, but in an acre-plus meadow, the plants must have the moxie to fight off weeds by themselves.

 The pool is shaped with several jogs to accommodate a shallow play area, a lap lane, and a hot tub.
 Weaner wanted to create a sense of traveling a path while swimming, ending with a clear view from the hot tub into a meadow.
 There’s a diving rock at left.
 (Photo by: Rob Cardillo)SEE MORE PHOTOS OF THIS GARDEN

-The closer to the house, the more arranged the landscape appears.
+Closer to the house, the landscape appears more arranged.
 Midsummer sweeps of purple coneflower, black-eyed Susan, and many other perennials (as well as native shrubs and trees) casually complement the wild style of the surrounding meadows.
 Behind the house, a terrace, paths, a pool, and other hardscape give close-up looks at the plantings and views of the meadows.
 The terrace nudges right into the surrounding wildflowers.
 It is made of local bluestone; running through it is a pathway vein of nonlocal stone, selected for its lighter color that’s not as hot on bare feet walking from the pool.

 See more gardens in Pennsylvania.